Kairotic/mistakes/04_tablet.md

 ![](figures/diagonal.png)

-One interesting limiation of tablet weaving is that We can’t really weave 32 forward quarter rotates without completely twisting up the warp so we need to go forward/back 8 instead to make something physically weavable:
+One interesting limitation of tablet weaving is that We can’t really weave 32 forward quarter rotates without completely twisting up the warp so we need to go forward/back 8 instead to make something physically weavable: